10.10.1 IRS Electronic Signature (e-Signature) Program

 Authority

-2. Electronic Signatures in Global and National Commerce Act (E-SIGN) - a federal law enacted in 2000 that largely preempts inconsistent state law (although in certain cases state law may still control) and that is applicable to commercial, consumer, or business transactions involving federal organizations; and
+2. Electronic Signatures in Global and National Commerce Act (E-SIGN) - a federal law enacted in 2000 that largely preempts inconsistent state law (although in certain cases state law may still control) and that is applicable to commercial, consumer, or business transactions involving federal organizations.

 3. Uniform Electronic Transactions Act (UETA) - a uniform state law that was finalized by the National Conference of Commissioners on Uniform State Laws (NCCUSL) in 1999 and subsequently adopted by 47 states, and which may be applicable to commercial, consumer, or governmental affairs transactions involving federal organizations in certain cases.